 During their retirement, Walt and Marcia split their time between community service, family activities, and travel.
 They volunteered with the Corvallis–Benton County Public Library Foundation, Corvallis-OSU Symphony Society, Timberhill Racquet Club board of directors, and Senior Health Insurance Benefits Assistance.

 During her years at Philomath High, Marcia noticed that students’ dental care needs were not always being met.
 She also knew about projects sponsored by the Assistance League: a dental clinic staffed by volunteer doctors and the distribution of dental care packets for all sixth graders.
 Marcia and Walt established this fund to provide better dental health for the youth of Benton County.
 The Reeders have been delighted to see that the annual distributions from the fund have made a difference.
 “We get the nicest cards,” Marcia explained.
 “Our contribution enabled the dental program of the Assistance League expand their program in ways they couldn’t before.”
 Walt said he is pleased that BCF continues to accomplish a lot of the goals of its founders.
 “It’s doing an awful lot of good in the community,” he said.

-Walter J. Reeder passed away at home on Friday, July 24, 2009.
-He is remembered fondly by many.
+Walter J. Reeder passed away at home on July 24, 2009.
+Marcia S. Reeder passed away at home on June 24, 2020.
+They are remembered fondly by many.